Action Beats

 2. Reduce repetitive dialogue tags.

 When multiple people are in the room talking, it’s important to indicate the speaker often.
 Unless it’s absolutely clear who’s talking, you’ll need to say who it is.
 Rather than using “he said,” “she asked,” “they replied” so often that it’s annoying, you can use action tags to explain what they’re doing.
-As a general rule of thumb, if there is a ling of dialog, then in the same paragraph, someone does something, it’s assumed that person was the one speaking.
+As a general rule of thumb, if there is a ling of dialogue, then in the same paragraph, someone does something, it’s assumed that person was the one speaking.
 For example,

 “I’ll just swing by and grab cupcakes for the party.”
 Natalie grabbed her keys and purse.

-It can be assumed that Natalie is the one who said the line of dialog.
+It can be assumed that Natalie is the one who said the line of dialogue.
 This can be a useful tool to avoid repetition of dialogue tags and to show the reader what the scene looks like.

 Tip: Remember to start a new paragraph when addressing a new TiPToP (Time, Place, Topic, Person).